dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 - Event-driven execution of dbt Cloud jobs manually triggered by a user to "Run Now"

 :::tip
 Actions in the dbt Cloud IDE aren't included in the Scheduler's handling.
-For example, dbt commands executed in the IDE don't affect the Scheduler.
+For example, dbt commands executed in the IDE don't affect the Scheduler or your run slots.
 :::

 The Scheduler takes care of: